 - Once you have downloaded it to an accessible location, open QuickBooksToolHub.exe from there.

 - Agree to the Terms and conditions to install it.

-- Open it once the installation completes.
+- Open it once the installation is completed.

-- In QuickBooks Tools Hub, select Network Issues and choose QuickBooks Database Server Manager Multi user mode.
+- In QuickBooks Tools Hub, select Network Issues and choose QuickBooks Database Server Manager Multi-user mode.

 - After the Scan has run, even the firewall permissions are repaired with QDSM.